eficode-academy/helm-katas/helm-lint-kubeval.md

 <details>
 <summary> :bulb: Third hint</summary>

 > By now, helm lint should not give you any more errors, and you need to use helm kubeval.
 The error it gives you are aimed at the kubernetes objects.
-Therefore the mistypo in "port" should be fairly easy to spot in `sentence-app/templates/sentences-age-svc.yaml`
+Therefore the typo in "port" should be fairly easy to spot in `sentence-app/templates/sentences-age-svc.yaml`

 </details>